tharamalai/band-consumer/README.md

 ## Unlock Collateral Message
 ![Image of Unlock Collateral](https://github.com/tharamalai/meichain/blob/mei-master/image/unlock_collateral.png) When a user sends an unlock collateral message.
 MeiChain will request ATOM price data from Band Protocol oracle over the IBC relayer.
-When the IBC packet is sent to MeiChain, the CDP will check the collateral ratio and if collateral ratio is more than 150% then CDP unlock ATOM tokens and send them to your account
+When the IBC packet is sent to MeiChain, the CDP will check the collateral ratio and if collateral ratio is more than 150% then CDP unlock ATOM tokens and send them to your account.

 ## Liquidate Message
 ![Image of Liquidate](https://github.com/tharamalai/meichain/blob/mei-master/image/liquidate.png)